 Audio and video engineering fundamentals for television producers and production staff.
 This introductory course focuses on electrical power sources and generation, proper calibration, readings, and settings of audio and video signal monitoring and testing equipment, connections, adapters, inputs and outputs.
 Students will learn to diagnose problems and adjust equipment accordingly.
 Simple troubleshooting, safety, care, and maintenance will also be emphasized.

-Prerequisite: TVPR 101 may be taken concurrently or instructor's approval.
-Corequisite: TVPR 126, 142 & 151 or instructor's approval.
-Rec Preparation: English 100 or higher, and Math 100 or higher.
+Corequisite: TVPR 126, 142, and 151 or instructor's approval.
+Rec Preparation: ENG 100 or higher, and MATH 100 or higher, or TVPR 101 taken concurrently, or instructor's approval.